 Girl Scouts is all about sisterhood.
 As a leader, you are not alone!
 Your troop co-leader(s) and parents are your primary team.
 Get to know them and allow them to help!

-Check out page 10, the 4Her resources for more ideas!
+Check out page 10, for more ideas!

 Your Service Unit